Health & Hospitals

 This page has general information about health issues and hospital visits for Cambridgeshire parents raising children with additional needs and disabilities.
 If you are interested in more specific information, visit our other health pages:

-GP Learning Disability Register
+Free health checks through the GP Learning Disability Register

 If your child or young person has a learning disability, make sure they are included on this register, so that they can get an annual health check from age 14 upwards.